EDeijl/CPHConsoleApp/README.md

     docker cp jovial_archimedes:/home/androidbuilder/build/CPConsoleApp/platforms/android/bin/HaskellActivity-debug.apk .

-now that we have the `.apk` on our local machine, we can install it on a device with `adb install -r HaskellActivity-debug.apk`.
+Now that we have the `.apk` on our local machine, we can install it on a device with `adb install -r HaskellActivity-debug.apk`.

 ## Made possible by
-- CJ van den Berg his work on [ghc-android](https://github.com/neurocyte/ghc-android), [android-haskell-activity](https://github.com/neurocyte/android-haskell-activity) and [foreign-jni](https://github.com/neurocyte/foreign-jni).
+- CJ van den Berg with his work on [ghc-android](https://github.com/neurocyte/ghc-android), [android-haskell-activity](https://github.com/neurocyte/android-haskell-activity) and [foreign-jni](https://github.com/neurocyte/foreign-jni).
 - Sean Seefried for his work on the [docker image for android builds](https://github.com/sseefried/docker-build-ghc-android) and the iOS build scripts in the [Epidemic](https://github.com/sseefried/open-epidemic-game) game.